 Thus, their grooming requirements depend on the coat type they inherit.

-If they grow up with a wavy double coat from the Aussie Shepherd, they will possibly shred their undercoat every spring and fall.
-They’ll need to be brushed at least every other day during their blowout.
+If they have a wavy double coat from the Aussie Shepherd, they will possibly shred their undercoat every spring and fall.

 Other essential grooming includes nail clipping and teeth brushing.
 You’ll have to clip your puppy’s nails regularly to keep them at comfortable lengths.
 Brush their teeth every once a week and clean their ears regularly too.